-Jewish Studies is an interdisciplinary field that explores the diverse texts, history, languages, philosophy, religion, and culture of Jewish communities across the globe and over the span of three thousand years.
+Jewish Studies is an interdisciplinary field that explores Jewish history, texts, languages, and the diverse philosophical, cultural, political, and religious traditions of Jewish communities across the globe and over the span of three thousand years.
 The Jewish Studies program at Elon provides students with the opportunity to explore these aspects of Jewish civilization from a range of disciplinary perspectives.
 Our program brings together courses from departments including Religious Studies, World Languages and Cultures, Philosophy, History and Geography, Sociology and Anthropology, Political Science and Policy Studies, and English.

 Prior to pre-registration each semester, we always update the list of courses that will be taught in the coming semester on this page.
 If you have questions about what will be taught in future semesters, please contact Jewish Studies program coordinator Prof. Geoffrey Claussen.